-Students who must go between the Elementary Campus (Lower Campus) and the Upper Campus must use the designated walk-ways.
-Students must use the crosswalk by the Elementary Campus' lower gate.
+Students who must go between the Lower Campus and the Upper Campus must use the designated walk-ways.
+Students must use the crosswalk by the Lower Campus' lower gate.
 No student is to cross the road unless using the crosswalk.
-When walking on the Elementary campus driveway students and faculty are to use the designated sidewalk when working as a teacher's aide or going to physical education class.